 Once near extinction, bed bugs are back in full flight.

 The number of bed bugs in urban areas has grown to epidemic proportions over the past few years.
-Today, bed bugs can be found almost anywhere that people are: hotels, apartments, dorm rooms, delivery vehicles, dry cleaners, jails, hospitals, churches, cruise ships, furniture rental stores, offices, homes, and cracks and crevices everywhere!
+Today, bed bug problems can be found almost anywhere that people are: hotels, apartments, dorm rooms, delivery vehicles, plastic bags, dry cleaners, jails, libraries, hospitals, churches, cruise ships, furniture rental stores, offices, homes, and cracks and crevices everywhere!

 What can you do about it?

-The problem with bed bugs is that they are resistant to pesticides, and quickly develop immunities to traditional chemical bed bug pest control.
-Working with a pest removal company that has access to newer, advanced bed bug pest control is crucial when dealing with these bloodsuckers.
+The problem with bed bugs is that they are resistant to pesticides and quickly develop immunities to traditional chemical bed bug pest control.
+Working with a pest removal company that has access to newer, advanced bed bug pest control and detection is crucial when dealing with these bloodsuckers.

-That’s why Terminix Canada’s bed bug exterminator offers an innovative heat treatment for bed bugs that doesn’t rely on traditional chemicals.
+That’s why Terminix Canada’s residential and commercial bed bug exterminator offers a full, innovative heat treatment for bed bugs that doesn’t rely on traditional chemicals.
 Using high temperature techniques like steam and home treatment, we can get rid of bed bugs permanently and naturally.

 Instead of using toxins to kill bed bugs, our bed bug heat treatment takes advantage of bed bugs' one true weakness - their inability to stand extreme temperatures - getting rid of bed bugs by overloading them with steady heat.
 Best of all, it does this without adversely affecting your home or belongings, since the temperature required to kill bed bugs is relatively low to humans.

 There is considerable documentation citing the temperature and time correlations necessary to kill bed bugs and their eggs.
 Several sources report that adults and nymphs die within 15 minutes at temperatures greater than 113ºF, and eggs within an hour at the same temperature.
 Raising room temperatures above the bed bug thermal death point and maintaining that temperature for several hours can eliminate an entire bedbug infestation in one fell swoop, without necessitating the use of dangerous chemicals.